dandaly/opi-prov-life/PLATFORM_MGMT.md

 Sustainability and power consumption reduction is often the #1 concern of operators.
-The BMC of the platform detects that a new device is found on the platform, and can use a combination of device Identify, Power, and Thermal information to dynamically adjust the platform fans or platform components to manage and reduce power consumption as a whole.
+The BMC of the platform detects that a new device is found on the platform, and can use a combination of device Identity, Power, and Thermal information to dynamically adjust the platform fans or platform components to manage and reduce power consumption as a whole.